prerna2101/ibm-agentic-ai-for-itops/pre-requisties/Hands on Lab Pre-Requisites - Set Up & Configuration.md

 _Now that you've installed the ADK, it's time to connect it to your watsonx Orchestrate SaaS instance so that you can deploy your agents directly to your SaaS environment._

+*For the series of steps here, you can access watsonx Orchestrate by following the steps below:*
+  - On the [IBM Cloud landing page](cloud.ibm.com), click the top left navigation menu (hamburger menu) and select **Resource List**.<br>
+       _NOTE: If you are a member of multiple IBM Cloud accounts, make sure you are working in the correct account which has the required services available.<br>_
+  - On the Resource List page, expand the AI / Machine Learning section, and click the watsonx Orchestrate service name.<br>
+  - Click **Launch** watsonx Orchestrate to launch the service.<br>

-To do so, generate an API key using the instructions below:
+To connect the ADK to your watsonx Orchestrate instance, generate an API key using the instructions below:
-- On the top right of your watsonX Orchestrate Launch page, click on your initials.
+- On the top right of your watsonx Orchestrate Launch page, click on your initials.
 - In the menu, click on Settings, as highlighted in the image below.

 ![APIKey](images/APIKey.png)